uStudioCompany/formfish/README.md

 </Form>
 ```

+## `useForm`

+Another method to grab a state of a certain component is to use our `useForm`
+hook inside your components that dwell inside the `Form`.

+It exposes the `getState` function from the context that accepts
+`lodash`-like path and returns the state of a component by this path.

 ## Common customization props

 Every component here has some props in common.
 What we are interested in, though,